APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs

 \section{Introduction}

-The increasing scale and capabilities of Large Language Models (LLMs)\cite{NEURIPS2020_1457c0d6, touvron2023llamaopenefficientfoundation, zhang2022optopenpretrainedtransformer, touvron2023llama2openfoundation, grattafiori2024llama3herdmodels} have led to significant advancements across diverse applications.
-However, deploying these models, particularly state-of-the-art variants, imposes substantial demands on the underlying hardware infrastructure.
-Furthermore, eliciting sophisticated reasoning through techniques like Chain-of-Thought\cite{wei2023chainofthoughtpromptingelicitsreasoning, kojima2023largelanguagemodelszeroshot} necessitates the generation of extended output sequences.
-While GPUs provide the high computational throughput essential for LLMs, generating these extended sequences via auto-regressive decoding involves numerous steps.
-Although the computational work per decode step is typically less intensive than the highly parallel prefill stage, the cumulative computation across many tokens becomes substantial.
-More critically for system constraints, this iterative process leads to the generation of a large and growing KV cache for the attention mechanism.
-This KV cache increases linearly with sequence length, and its storage becomes a primary concern~\cite{he2024fastdecodehighthroughputgpuefficientllm, kwon2023efficient, pope2022efficientlyscalingtransformerinference}.
+The increasing scale and capability of Large Language Models (LLMs)\cite{NEURIPS2020_1457c0d6, touvron2023llamaopenefficientfoundation, zhang2022optopenpretrainedtransformer, touvron2023llama2openfoundation, grattafiori2024llama3herdmodels} have driven major advances across diverse applications.
+Deploying these models, however—particularly state-of-the-art variants—imposes substantial demands on underlying hardware.
+Moreover, eliciting sophisticated reasoning through techniques such as Chain-of-Thought\cite{wei2023chainofthoughtpromptingelicitsreasoning, kojima2023largelanguagemodelszeroshot} often requires generating extended output sequences.
+While GPUs provide the high computational throughput essential for LLMs, producing such sequences through autoregressive decoding involves many iterative steps.
+Although each decode step is typically less compute-intensive than the highly parallel prefill stage, the cumulative cost across long sequences becomes significant.
+More critically for system constraints, this iterative process yields a large and ever-growing KV cache for the attention mechanism.
+Because the cache grows linearly with sequence length, its storage emerges as a primary bottleneck~\cite{he2024fastdecodehighthroughputgpuefficientllm, kwon2023efficient, pope2022efficientlyscalingtransformerinference}.

-The limited and costly onboard memory (VRAM) of these GPUs then presents a critical system bottleneck for accommodating this cache.
-LLM engines store this KV cache in GPU memory to reuse previous computations in the self-attention layer, and its substantial memory footprint limits the batch size.
-Even though parameter sharing across multiple batched requests can effectively increase arithmetic intensity for linear operation layers (like Q, K, V, O projections and feed-forward networks), the KV cache memory often becomes the limiting factor for achieving optimal GPU utilization and throughput, especially on memory-constrained devices.
-Consequently, equipping servers with sufficient high-capacity GPUs to host large models and their growing KV caches incurs prohibitive costs, and maximizing hardware utilization through request batching further intensifies this GPU memory pressure~\cite{kwon2023efficient}.
+The limited and costly onboard memory (VRAM) of GPUs presents a critical bottleneck for accommodating the KV cache.
+LLM engines maintain this cache in GPU memory to reuse past computations in the self-attention layer, but its substantial footprint directly constrains batch size.
+Although parameter sharing across multiple batched requests can raise arithmetic intensity for linear layers (e.g., Q, K, V, O projections and feed-forward networks), the KV cache frequently becomes the dominant factor limiting GPU utilization and throughput—particularly on memory-constrained devices.
+As a result, equipping servers with high-capacity GPUs to host large models and their expanding KV caches is prohibitively expensive, while maximizing utilization through batching only amplifies GPU memory pressure~\cite{kwon2023efficient}.